fbpx Skip to content

 Ground Floor Transformation Project

 This generous philanthropic contribution will be the catalyst for a full-scale reimagining of the Gardiner Museum’s ground floor, led by Montgomery Sisam Architects and Andrew Jones Design, and guided by the principles of connectivity, access, and Indigeneity.
-This includes the construction of a new fully equipped makerspace, a community engagement centre, and an Indigenous gallery space.
+This includes the construction of a new fully equipped Makerspace, a Community Learning Centre, and an Indigenous gallery space.
 At the heart of the transformation is the goal of integrating the warmth of clay into the fabric of the visitor experience as a means to enhance the sense of belonging intended by the Gardiner’s community-first approach to Museum programs and curation.

 The Gardiner Museum would like to acknowledge the invaluable contributions of the Indigenous Advisory Circle in guiding this project: Andre Morriseau, Duke Redbird, Kent Monkman, Mary Anne Barkhouse, and Tekaronhiáhkhwa / Santee Smith.

-The capital costs of the project are estimated to be $14 million, and construction is expected to begin in summer 2024.
+The capital costs of the project are estimated to be $14.5 million.
+Construction will begin in July 2024, with the Museum closed to the public from July – September 2024.
 The Gardiner is in the early stages of a fundraising campaign that will invite its donors, partners, volunteers, and the broader community to be a part of this vision and transformation.

 Connectivity

-Design plans for the first-floor transformation are being guided by the goal of literally and metaphorically establishing and encouraging connectivity between people enjoying the Museum, between cultures through shared ceramic traditions, and between spaces and their functionality.
-The reimagined visitor experience will impart one’s individual connection to clay, as well as the ties that bind us through this universal medium.
+Design plans for the renovation are guided by the goal of encouraging and establishing connectivity between people enjoying the Museum, between cultures through shared ceramic traditions, and between spaces and their functionality.

 Access